- Getting Started

 Importing directly into a list

 Once the importer has checked and imported every account, you can click See Your List to get your updated list.
-If an account is private, it won’t be imported to your list.
+If an account is private or age-restricted, it won’t be imported to your list.
 PeopleMap only has access to public profiles.

 When you're looking at one of your lists, you'll see a summary of related lists under the list name.
 Click that summary to expand it into full view.
 Every list in this Related view shares at least one account with the list you currently have open.
 You can see those shared accounts by clicking the + button, or remove those shared accounts from the current list view by clicking the – button.